• Link to Youtube

 However, we realize Ecuador isn’t right for everyone and the rise in crime has scared many people away.
 But that doesn’t mean there isn’t another low cost of living country out there with your name on it!

-While our story might seem unique, it’s a path anyone can choose and millions of other people from the U.S. already have.
+While our story might seem unique, anyone can do it and millions of other people from the U.S. already have.

-Relocating abroad doesn’t mean bidding a permanent farewell to your home country.
+Moving abroad doesn’t mean you can never go back to your home country.
 You can easily move, get your finances in order, and if you ever feel the call, return home.

 A good life is about choices, and sometimes, all you need is a change in scenery to turn things around.